MicrosoftDocs/windows-dev-docs/hub/apps/develop/title-bar.md

 If you add interactive content in the title bar area, you should define explicit drag regions around that content so that users can interact with it.
 After you set a custom drag region, the default drag region is removed and the system does not reserve any mandatory drag region.
 You are responsible for ensuring that there is enough space in your title bar for your users to move your window.

 To set the drag regions, call the [AppWindowTitleBar.SetDragRectangles](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindowtitlebar.setdragrectangles) method.
 This method takes an array of rectangles, each of which defines a drag region.
-When the size of the window changes, you need to recalculate the drag regions to match the new size, and call `SetDragRectangles` with the new values.
+When the size of the title bar changes, you need to recalculate the drag regions to match the new size, and call `SetDragRectangles` with the new values.

 Your custom title bar will not be shown if it's not supported on the system where it's run.
 You should provide an alternative UI for any functionality that you placed in your custom title bar.